zulqarnaininfo/learning-bioinformatics/README.md

 - Build a consistent learning habit
 - Gradually move toward more advanced projects

----

-## 🗂 Repository Structure

-year-1/
-2026-04/
-00-dna-nucleotide-counter/
-script.py  ...

-- Projects are organized chronologically
-- Each folder represents a learning step
-- Code may be simple, experimental, or incomplete

----

 ## 🧭 Learning Approach

 I am not following a strict roadmap.